-As employment lawyers, we make state and federal laws work for our clients.
+We make state and federal laws work for our clients.

 The federal Fair Labor Standards Act (FLSA) and many state wage laws establish a minimum wage and overtime eligibility for employees, including those who receive tips.
-Our employment attorneys have a strong track record of securing unpaid minimum and overtime wages for our clients.
+Our Columbus employment attorneys have a strong track record of securing unpaid minimum and overtime wages for our clients.

 Employers often attempt to avoid their obligations under employment benefit laws like the Family and Medical Leave Act (FMLA).
-We can help ensure that your leave and benefit rights are honored by your employer.
-Our Columbus, Ohio employment contract lawyers can also help enforce contract terms like severance pay and non-disparagement, as an example.
+Our Columbus employment lawyers can help ensure that your leave and benefit rights are honored by your employer.
+We can also help enforce contract terms such as severance pay, non-disparagement, and more.

 The ADA requires employers to make reasonable accommodations for job applicants and employees with qualified disabilities.
 What an employer considers reasonable often differs radically from what a person with a permanent or temporary disability is entitled to as a matter of law.
-Our Columbus employment lawyers fight for full access to jobs and the workplace.
+We fight for full access to jobs and the workplace.

-Each law that bans employment discrimination, regulates workplace safety, and prohibits harassment confers on employees the right to report unlawful conduct without fear of retaliation.
-An employer who demotes, defames, harasses, bullies, or fires a worker for exercising his or her rights may be liable for back wages with interest, other monetary damages and required to reinstatement wrongfully terminated employees.
+Each Ohio law that bans employment discrimination, regulates workplace safety, and prohibits harassment confers on employees the right to report unlawful conduct without fear of retaliation.
+An employer who demotes, defames, harasses, bullies, or fires a worker for exercising his or her rights may be liable for back wages with interest, other monetary damages and required to reinstate wrongfully terminated employees.

 Based on our over 60 years of experience, we have found that employers try to limit employees’ ability to accept a position with another company through Non-Compete Agreements (“NCA”) and Non-Disclosure Agreements (“NDA”).
-Because these agreements threaten harsh financial penalties and limit future employment rights, you need Barkan Meizlish, LLP.
-We can help determine the legality of NCA or NDA restrictions and provide valuable guidance on how they impact your job mobility and opportunities.
+Because these agreements threaten harsh financial penalties and limit future employment rights, you need Barkan Meizlish DeRose Cox, LLP.
+Our Columbus employment law attorneys can help determine the legality of NCA or NDA restrictions and provide valuable guidance on how they impact your job mobility and opportunities.

 Fill out the form below to get started.